nomadiqltd/ShopCart/README.md

 Coil
  - Image loading for Android backed by Kotlin Coroutines.

-# **Testing**

-Coverage can always be improved.
-Included a small sample of various test types to cover all three layers.
-Mainly unit, integrated, instrumented tests.
-- @Composables, ViewModels, Usecases, Repositories have automated tests.

 # **Known Improvements:**

-- The toolbar navigation works well with smaller less complex back stack, but in a larger app then this could require a different approach with third parties depending on the use case etc
-- Offline support - use of a snackbar to inform the user there is poor or no internet connectivity.
+- Offline support - use of a snackbar to inform the user there is poor or no internet connectivity and other error scenarios.
-- Persist the Articles to local storage so the user always has access even when offline.
+- Persist the items to local storage so the user always has access even when offline.

 # **Out of Scope**
 - Offline mode